Nike, Inc.: Collectibles

 On July 23, 2019, a pair of Nike Inc. running shoes sold for $437,500 at a Sotheby's auction.
 The so-called "Moon Shoes" were designed by Nike co-founder and track coach Bill Bowerman for runners participating in the 1972 Olympics trials.
-The buyer was Miles Nadal, a Canadian investor and car collector, who had just paid $850,000 for a group of 99 rare of limited collection pairs of sport shoes.
+The buyer was Miles Nadal, a Canadian investor and car collector, who had just paid $850,000 for a group of 99 rare or limited collection pairs of sport shoes.
 The purchase price was the highest for one pair of sneakers, the previous record being $190,373 in 2017 for a pair of signed Converse shoes in California, said to have been worn by Michael Jordan during the 1984 basketball final of the Olympics that year.

 Virtual

 After acquiring RTFKT, Nike launched the Dunk Genesis Cryptokicks collection, which features over 20,000 NFTs.
 One design by Takashi Murakami was sold for $134,000 in April 2022.